nhat-le01/nhat-le01-old.github.io/index.md

 ---
 [Tic Tac Toe Vs AI](http://example.com/)
-An implementation of the classic game Tic Tac Toe, a human player can choose to play vs AI, the AI's purpose is not to lose.
+<br>An implementation of the classic game Tic Tac Toe, a human player can choose to play vs AI, the AI's purpose is not to lose.
 Min-max algorithm was used to determine AI's behavior

 ---